Z3R-0/Z3R-0/README.md

 Hi, I’m @Z3R-0.

-I like to chase whatever coding concept catches my interest and sometimes struggle to bring them to a close...
+I like to chase whatever coding concept catches my interest and sometimes, usually, struggle to bring them to a close...

 My work is generally published under MIT license and I encourage anyone interested to take whatever they can use!

 I’m interested in:
 * The C family of languages, specifically C and C#.
-* Unity
+* Game development, specifically Unity and Godot
 * The .NET Framework
 * AVR and Microcontrollers
 * Raspberry Pi
 * Open source programming

-I’m currently learning:
-* EF Core and general database connections
-* Data storage and caching
-* Transpiled programming languages

-I’m looking to collaborate on
-* Any project that fits the above descriptions

 </br></br>